imagej/imagej.github.io/_pages/scripting/jython/examples.md

 ### Adding a static method to a class

-A static method is a method of a class that doesn't need a <i>self</i> first argument.
+A static method is a method of a class that doesn't need a `self` first argument.
 You may call this method by using the name of the class alone--you don't need to invoke it on an instance.

-To declare a method as static, decorate it with <i>@staticmethod</i>, as shown below for method <i>two</i>:
+To declare a method as static, decorate it with `@staticmethod`, as shown below for method `two`:

     class Numbers: